paunovaeleonora/NoticesScraper/README.md

   - Right click on it and copy as Curl (bash).
   - Open Postman and go to File / Import / , select raw text and paste, then press Continue and Import.
 Click on the </> icon to view the generated python script.
   - Copy payload and headers and replace the existing ones into spiders/notices.py file.

 The scripts has one start links.
-Collects all the tender notices for the chosen day, based on the total items and page size calculates the total number of pages.
+Collects all the tender notices for the chosen day from the website API, based on the total items and page size calculates the total number of pages.
-After that collects all the notices following the pages ahead and if the validation passes, it collects the required information.
+After that collects all the notices following the pages ahead and if the validation passes, it collects the required information and adds it to the database table.

+Database:

-The data is stored in SQLite database, and every time when we run the script it adds only the tender notices that do not exist already in the database.
+  - The data is stored in SQLite database,
+  - Every time when the script is ran it adds only the tender notices that do not exist already in the database,
+  - database relations need further modification,
+  - notice_number is set as primary key

 Project Requirements:
    -  Python on you device, if not already installed,